Golf Clubs for Beginners: What Do I Need in My Bag?

 PXG Golf Set

 Most beginner golfers play golf with a club selection that consists of a driver, fairway woods, hybrids, irons, wedges, and a putter.
-So what golf club should a beginner start with?

 Let’s talk about individual club selection below: